Rutgers MBA proved to be a valuable credential for Army officer in Iraq

 Sadr City's vulnerability didn't lessen even as the economy was rekindled and services were slowly restored.
-Stability, the presence of the U.S. and even a sense of collaboration between the U.S and Iraq caused anti-coalition forces to find new ways to disrupt the reconstruction efforts.
+Stability, the presence of the U.S., and even a sense of collaboration between the U.S and Iraq, caused anti-coalition forces to find new ways to disrupt the reconstruction efforts.

 "It wasn’t a comfortable life," Spillane said.

 The threat of improvised explosive devices was ubiquitous.
-At times, Spillane and his team had bounties on their heads, and meetings could be cancelled abruptly if an intelligence officer or trusted interpreter advised against it.
+At times, Spillane and his team had bounties on their heads, and meetings could be cancelled abruptly if an intelligence officer or a trusted interpreter advised against it.

 During his service in Iraq, Spillane turned 44.
 He also became a father.
 When the Red Cross notified him that his pregnant wife’s condition had deteriorated, threatening the health of both her and their twin daughters, he was sent home to be with them.

 Meanwhile, his colleagues were continuing their work, which included weekly meetings with the Sadr City Honor Council.
 He and his team always assembled along a wall in front of a large map.
 As they gathered in their usual spot before the start of the meeting one day during Spillane’s trip to the U.S., an improvised explosive device, planted behind the map detonated.
 Four of his close friends – "brilliant, smart, wonderful people" – died.